Removing Emotional Blocks to Success

 Cocounselling

-“Counselling” is associated in people’s minds with dealing with deficit, illness or personal trauma and so cocounselling may be too.
+“Counselling” is associated in people’s minds with dealing with deficits, illness or personal trauma, and so cocounselling may be too.

-However, cocounselling is not this but a way to organise and enable the natural process of growth, as above.
-In a cocounselling session one person, the client, works on an issue and the other person, the counsellor, provides the support, attention, closeness and love that is enough to help the client feel safe enough to express all her/his feelings about the topic fully.
-The client may talk, laugh, cry, sweat, shake, get angry just as in above and afterwards have new insights and be able to move on.
-After, for example, half an hour the participant’s can have a little break and then swap roles.
+However, cocounselling is not this; it is a way to organise and enable the natural growth process.
+In a cocounselling session, one person, the client, works on an issue, and the other person, the counsellor, provides the support, attention, closeness and love that is enough to help the client feel safe enough to express all their feelings about the topic thoroughly.
+The client may talk, laugh, cry, sweat, shake, and get angry, just as above and afterwards, have new insights and be able to move on.
+After, for example, for half an hour, the participants can have a little break and then swap roles.

-You can find out much more about this via re-evaluation counselling or cocounselling international
+You can learn much more about this via re-evaluation counselling or cocounselling international.

 Coconsulting

-This uses the idea of sharing time and taking turns listening to each other but keeps the process lighter which is easier for some organisations.
-I have written about it here coconsulting.
-Sometimes people find the idea of talking to each other about the issues that concern them and actively helping by listening quite difficult.
-This may indicate that we need to build more mutual trust in organisations.
+You take turns listening to each other but keep the process lighter, which is easier for some organisations.
+There is more here coconsulting.
+Sometimes, people find talking to each other about their issues and actively helping by listening quite difficult.
+You may need to build more mutual trust in the organisation.
 Paradoxically, doing coconsulting or cocounselling together is one of the best ways of building trust that I know.
-You just have to start.

 A few techniques for shifting emotional blocks